Compare Cheap Flights from Queenstown to Wellington, New Zealand

 For travellers looking to avoid too many crowds and high accommodation prices, the best time to book Queenstown to Wellington flights is for travel during February and March.
-Hotel prices begin to drop as summer comes to an end, but weather conditions are still be favourable.
+Hotel prices begin to drop as summer comes to an end, but weather conditions are still favourable.
 However, if you are looking for the cheapest time to visit this spectacular city, then you should opt for doing so from June to August.
-Winter is the most budget-friendly time to discover Wellington, as you will be able to find direct flights from Queenstown to Wellington with Webjet at very affordable prices.
-Accommodation prices are also lower compared to other times of year.
+Winter is the most budget-friendly time to discover Wellington, as you will be able to find cheap flights from Queenstown to Wellington with Webjet at very affordable prices.
+Accommodation prices are also lower compared to other times of the year.

 Departing From Queenstown

 Queenstown Airport (ZQN) serves more than a million passengers each year; it is the fourth busiest airport in the country.
 Queenstown to Wellington flights are operated by Air New Zealand and Jetstar.
 Most services include one stopover (usually in Auckland or Christchurch), however, some return direct flights are available.
 There are upwards of 10 ZQN to WGE flights available to book every day.